Canon SX420 vs Panasonic FZ300

 It is notable that the FZ300 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

-Both the SX420 and the FZ300 are recent models that are part of the current product line-up.
-The FZ300 replaced the earlier Panasonic FZ200, while the SX420 followed on from the Canon SX410.
+The FZ300 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is the Canon SX420 better than the Panasonic FZ300 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon PowerShot SX420 IS: